Modulation (music)

 Example of modulation from the tonic to the dominant.

 Key signature change example: C major to C minor.

-In music, modulation is the change from one tonality (tonic, or tonal center) to another.
+In music, modulation is the change from one tonality (either a tonic or a mode, or both) to another.
 This may or may not be accompanied by a change in key signature (a key change).
 Modulations articulate or create the structure or form of many pieces, as well as add interest.
-Treatment of a chord as the tonic for less than a phrase is considered tonicization.
+Treatment of a non-tonic chord as a temporary tonic, for less than a phrase, is considered tonicization.

 Modulation is the essential part of the art.
 Without it there is little music, for a piece derives its true beauty not from the large number of fixed modes which it embraces but rather from the subtle fabric of its modulation.